Bornmajor/bundemangaro/README.md

 6. Contact Form: Allows visitors to reach out directly for inquiries or consultation requests.
 7. Fully Responsive Design: Ensures seamless experience across desktop, tablet, and mobile devices.
 8. Live Demo Hosting: The website is hosted on Netlify for easy access and sharing.

+# Technologies used
+* ReactJS: For building the dynamic and interactive user interface.
+* React Router: For implementing smooth navigation across sections.
+* Ant Design (Antd): For elegant and consistent UI components.
+* Netlify: For live hosting and deployment of the website.

+# Live Demo

+Check out the live demo of the project hosted on Netlify: [demo link](https://maja-agency.netlify.app/](https://bundemangaro.netlify.app/))

 # How to Install and Run the Project